Thule people: Subsistence

-Thule sites and projects
+Sites and projects

 There are several major archaeological research projects that have been conducted on the Thule culture at sites including Torngat Archaeological Project, Somerset Island, The Clachan site, Coronation Gulf, Nelson River, Baffin Island, Victoria Island, the Bell site, Devon Island – QkHn-12, and Cape York.

 Genetics

 A genetic study published in Science in August 2014 examined the remains of a large number of Thule people buried between ca. 1050 AD and 1600 AD.
 The examined individuals belonged overwhelmingly to the maternal haplogroup A2a, while samples of A, A2b and D3a2a were also detected.
-It was found that the Thule people probably descended from the Birnirk culture of Siberia, and that they were genetically very different from the indigenous Dorset people of northern Canada and Greenland, whom they culturally and genetically completely replaced around 1300 AD.
+It was found that the Thule people probably descended from the Birnirk culture of Siberia, and that they were genetically very different from the Indigenous Dorset people of northern Canada and Greenland, whom they culturally and genetically completely replaced around 1300 AD.
 The study found no evidence of genetic mixing between the Thule people and Greenlandic Norse people.